AmirNabiyev30/Digit-Recognizer/README.md

 READING THE DATA

-Using the MNIST dataset seems challenging at first and will require learnign extra bits of knowledge about binary and C++ in general.
+Using the MNIST dataset seems challenging at first and will require learning extra bits of knowledge about binary and C++ in general.

+Things to note is that the file is in little endian which basically means that the binary will be read from least significant bit to most significant bit.
+However my computer and many other computer operate in big endian which means we will need to convert the endianess.
+This is not that difficult and there are many videos online on how to do this.

+Once we can covert the endianess with a simple function we can begin to read the data.
+We need use the ifstream libary to be able to open the binary files and actually read from them.

+Once we craete the file objects we need to open in binary mode and open them with the purpose of reading the file.

+Now that we can read the binary files we have to be specific in what to read and how much